braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/multiple_feeds.md

 article_title: Using Multiple Content Card Feeds for iOS
 platform: Swift
 page_order: 6
-description: "This reference article covers implementing multiple Content Card feeds in your iOS application."
+description: "This reference article covers implementing multiple iOS Content Card feeds in the Swift SDK."
 channel:
   - content cards

 ---

-# Using multiple Content Card feeds for iOS
+# Multiple feeds

-Content Cards can be filtered on your app so that only specific cards are displayed, enabling you to have multiple Content Card feeds for different use cases.
-For example, you can maintain both a transactional feed and a marketing feed.

-This article shows an example implementation that you can change to fit your specific integration.
+> Content Cards can be filtered on your app so that only specific cards are displayed, enabling you to have multiple Content Card feeds for different use cases.
+For example, you can maintain both a transactional feed and a marketing feed.<br><br>This article shows an example implementation that you can change to fit your specific integration.

 ## Step 1: Setting key-value pairs on cards